For emergencies, call 911

 The Park Hills Police Department is a professional law enforcement agency that has been serving Park Hills since 1927.

 The men and women of Park Hills Police Department (PHPD) provide service and protection to the citizens of Park Hills and Bromley.
-PHPD employs four full-time, five part-time police officers, and a part-time clerk.
-They serve a population of approximately 4,400 residents.
+PHPD employs seven full-time police officers.
+They serve a population of approximately 3,000 Park Hills and 800 Bromley residents.
 All officers are:

 - Certified under the Peace Officers Professional Standards through the Kentucky Department of Criminal Justice Training (DOCJT).